Fatherland (novel): Greater German Reich and international politics

+Berlin has been extensively redeveloped by Albert Speer, in accordance with Hitler's visions for reshaping Berlin as a living monument to the Third Reich's political, economic and military power.
+The colossal Volkshalle dominates the Berlin skyline, able to house over 150,000 people in its vast interior.
+10 million residents live in the city, which features numerous monuments and memorials, many of which are deliberately made to dwarf famous foreign counterparts, such as an arch specifically made several times larger than the Arc de Triomphe in Paris.

-A greatly-reduced Soviet rump state—composed of Siberia, the Russian Far East and Central Asia—still exists, with its capital in Omsk.
+A greatly-reduced Soviet rump state still exists, with its capital in Omsk.
 The US covertly supplies it with weapons and funds, which allow the Soviets to tie down German forces in the Urals.
-Although German propaganda plays down the war on the Eastern Front, the war there is taking its toll.
+Although the official position of the state is that final victory is near, the war in the East is taking a dire toll.
+Partisans remain active across "conquered" Soviet territory, and it has become standard practice to have trains bringing back German dead to arrive late at night in order to limit the public's awareness of the 20-year war's cost.

 The countries of western and northern Europe have formed the European Community (EC), a pro-German economic bloc with its parliament located in Berlin.
-It is made up of Portugal, Spain, France, Ireland, the United Kingdom, Belgium, the Netherlands, Italy, Denmark, Norway, Sweden and Finland.
+It is made up of Portugal, Spain, France, Ireland (which has reunited with Northern Ireland), the United Kingdom, Belgium, the Netherlands, Italy, Denmark, Norway, Sweden and Finland, now encompassing Karelia and Murmansk Oblast.

 The EC countries, despite being nominally free nations under their own governments and leaders, are politically subordinate to Germany in all but name.
-This is symbolized by the German flag flown over the Berlin headquarters being twice as large as those of the other member states.
-The Balkan states remain independent outside of the EC, but are still subject to German diktats.
+This is symbolised by the German flag flown over the Berlin headquarters being twice as large as those of the other member states.
+Even the Balkan states, outside the EC, are still subject to German diktats.
 These include Croatia, Romania, Hungary, Bulgaria and Serbia.

-The Reich had initially planned to annex Switzerland, but because of Cold War tensions, Switzerland became a convenient neutral spot for diplomacy and for American and German intelligence agents to spy on each other.
-It is one of the last states in Europe with a foreign policy that is independent of Berlin.
+The Reich had initially planned to annex Switzerland, but as the tensions of the Cold War set in, Switzerland became convenient neutral ground for diplomacy, and for American and German intelligence agents to spy on each other.
+It is thus one of the last states in Europe with a foreign policy that is independent of Berlin.